Jellystone!: Overview

-The series is a reimagined take on the legendary Hanna-Barbera brand, focusing on a modernized ensemble of its characters as they live, work, and play together but have to solve the problems they have.
+The series is a reimagined take on the Hanna-Barbera brand, focusing on a modernized ensemble of its characters as they live, work, and play together but have to solve the problems they have.

 All of them have specific roles in the community.
-Huckleberry Hound is the Mayor of Jellystone, Yogi Bear is a surgeon, Cindy Bear is a genius inventor, Doggie Daddy is a lighthouse keeper who is overprotective towards his daughter Augie Doggie, Jabberjaw and Loopy De Loop work in Magilla Gorilla's haberdashery called "Magilla's", Top Cat and the Hoagy's Alley cats continue with their scam activities, El Kabong doubles as a teacher and superhero, Shazzan is a ticket seller at Jellystone Theatre and does various vendor jobs, and The Banana Splits are cartoonish criminals.
+Huckleberry Hound is the Mayor of Jellystone, Yogi Bear is a surgeon, Cindy Bear is a genius inventor, Doggie Daddy is a lighthouse keeper who is overprotective towards his daughter Augie Doggie, Jabberjaw and Loopy De Loop work in Grape Ape & Magilla Gorilla's haberdashery called "Magilla's", Top Cat and the Hoagy's Alley cats continue with their scam activities, El Kabong doubles as a teacher and superhero, Shazzan is a ticket seller at Jellystone Theatre and does various vendor jobs, and The Banana Splits are cartoonish criminals.

 The episode "Sweet Dreams" claims that Jellystone is nestled between Lake Jellystone (no longer an ecological disaster since 2019) and New Bedrock according to Mayor Huckleberry Hound's story to Augie Doggie in the style of a tourism commercial.
 In addition, Mayor Huckleberry Hound's description for Jellystone has him advising any visitors to ignore the sign that says "Do not enter by order of the government".

 Season three reveals that New Bedrock is a rival town of Jellystone that is run by Mayor Dick Dastardly and Muttley and has The Really Rottens as notable citizens.